Ledengary/parallel-kmeans-clustering/README.md

-# CMSE 822: Parallel Computing Final Project
+# CMSE 822 Final Project: K-Means Clustering

-This will serve as the repo for your final project for the course.
-Complete all code development work in this repo.
-Commit early and often!
-For a detailed description of the project requirements, see [here](https://cmse822.github.io/projects).

-First, give a brief description of your project topic idea and detail how you will address each of the specific project requierements given in the link above.
+This project aims to implement the K-Means clustering algorithm in a parallel computing environment using C++.
+By leveraging OpenMP for multithreading, the project seeks to enhance the efficiency and performance of the K-Means algorithm in processing large datasets.
+The focus is on demonstrating the effectiveness of parallelization in speeding up the computation of cluster assignments and centroid updates, thus providing a scalable solution for clustering problems.